Thank you for visiting. We welcomeyour comments about our web site. Please sign our guest book below.

 The New England Unit is the founding unit of The Herb Society of America.
 In 1933, seven women formed an educational society dedicated to the study and use of herbs.
-The Society has grown from one unit to 47, and from the initial seven members to more than 2,300 members in the United States, Canada and other countries.
-The New England Unit has approximately sixty members, living mostly in Massachusetts.
+The Society has grown from one unit to 45, and from the initial seven members to approximately 2,300 members in the United States, Canada and other countries.
+The New England Unit has about fifty members, living mostly in Massachusetts.

 The New England Unit maintains a Teaching Herb Garden at the Gardens at Elm Bank, home of the Massachusetts Horticultural Society in Wellesley, MA.
-Please come and visit the gardens this Summer!
+Please come and visit the gardens next Spring!

 Throughout the year, the New England Unit holds educational symposia, meetings and workshops on herbal topics.
 These are held at Elm Bank, as well as other locations.
 Our meetings are generally held during the day, during the week, to accommodate the distances members travel.